 About the Program

 This program supports the development and preclinical optimization of safe, effective, and non-addictive small-molecule and biologic therapeutics to treat pain.
-This research includes optimization and early development of promising small molecules and biologic agents, studies that enable investigational new drug (IND) applications, and the assembly of IND applications.
+This research includes optimization and early development of promising small molecules and biologic agents, studies that enable investigational new drug (IND) applications, and culminating in Phase I clinical trials.
 The goal of the program is to accelerate the development of promising small-molecule and biologic leads toward clinical trials.

 Researchers plan to develop novel pain relievers with improved specificity, fewer side effects, and low risks of misuse or dependency.
 This research will use in vitro assays and animal studies to advance multiple drug candidates.
 In the long term, the research will advance low-risk treatment options for chronic pain toward clinical development.

 To date, through the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM, NIH has awarded five grants to research institutions and small businesses to support the development of non-addictive small molecules and biologic agents to treat chronic pain.

 These research institutions and small businesses will undertake preclinical research and development that will provide new viable alternatives to opioids for treating pain.
 All of the program’s funded grants use biphasic cooperative agreements.
 The projects will be milestone driven and involve discovery and developmental research.
 Only the most promising projects will advance to the second phase of the program directed toward filing IND applications for clinical exploration and commercialization.